 This place really is a pub of many talents.
 For instance, the decorations have earned it awards from the Chelsea Flower Show.
-Away from the rather insane decor, The Churchill Arms is (allegedly) the first pub in London to serve Thai food.
-Nowadays, this is no big deal, but back in the day it was fairly groundbreaking.
+Away from the resplendent decor, The Churchill Arms was (allegedly) the first pub in London to serve Thai food.
+Nowadays, this is no big deal, but back in the day, considered rather groundbreaking.

 And would it surprise you to learn that in the dining area, WW2 bric-a-brac gives way to a kind of sprawling, magical indoor garden?

 Flower walls, pad thai, and Winston Churchill may not be your traditional combination, but at The Churchill Arms, it just works.

 Location: 119 Kensington Church Street, Kensington, W8 7LN.
 Nearest station is Notting Hill Gate.
 See it on Google Maps.